dirtyak/xios_monitor/README.md

 This is not a secure web app please be carefull with shell_exec command trough apache !

+# To Do

+Use curl and rpc instead of unsecure "sudo shell_exec" to communicate with XIOSd (working on)

+You can control it via the command-line by HTTP JSON-RPC commands.

 # Requirements

 XIOSd compiled in /root/xios/src/